FeLiNa22/Overwatch-Queue-Tool/README.md

 3.)
 Set your email address (please use a valid one)

 4.)
-Open Overwatch, click the start button and then start a queue.
+Open Overwatch, click the start button and then start a queue. **(NOTE - This program works best when Overwatch is in Borderless Windowed mode)**

 5.)
 Stay tabbed on the overwatch screen and then go on with your day
     when the queue ends you will be sent an email :)